featurebyte/featurebyte/docs/about/concepts/data_sources.md

 * used directly to derive features
 * joined to Event tables or Item tables

 Use of a Dimension table requires special vigilance.
-If data in a dimension table change slowly, the table should not be used as those changes can lead to severe data leaks during training and poor performance at inference.
+If data in a dimension table changes slowly, the table should not be used as those changes can lead to severe data leaks during training and poor performance at inference.
+In this case, the use of a Slowly Changing Dimension table of type 2 is strongly recommended.

 New rows can however be added to a dimension table.
-In this case, no aggregation is allowed as it may lead to inconsistencies too.
+For this reason, no aggregation is allowed as the addition of new records may lead to Training Serving inconsistencies.

 ### Data Source Registration
 When a new data source is registered, users are required to tag: